asc-community/monobind/README.md

     static constexpr size_t value = false;
 };
 ```
-With all this utilities, its nuch easier to call methods and work with their return values.
-For example, here is the implementation of split function call from C++. notice how arrays and string are naturally passed to C# methods:
+With all this utilities, its much easier to call methods and work with their return values.
+For example, here is the implementation of split function call from C++.
+Notice how naturally arrays and string are passed to C# methods:
 ```cs
 auto split_method = assembly.get_method("string::Split(char[])");
 auto split_fun = split_method.as_function<std::vector<std::string>(std::string, std::array<wchar_t, 1>)>();